Pen-y-ghent

 Pen-y-ghent or Penyghent is a fell in the Yorkshire Dales, England.
 It is the lowest of Yorkshire's Three Peaks at 694 m; the other two being Ingleborough and Whernside.
 It lies 3 km east of Horton in Ribblesdale.
 It has a number of interesting geological features, such as Hunt Pot, and further down, Hull Pot.
 The waters that flow in have created an extensive cave system which rises at Brants Gill head.

 In 2004 the body of Lamduan Armitage, dubbed by the media the "Lady of the Hills", was found near to the entrance of Sell Gill Hole.

 Etymology

-In the Cumbric language, exactly as in today's Welsh, pen meant 'top' or 'head', and y is most likely the definite article (the), exactly as in Modern Welsh y (compare Pen-y-berth 'end of the hedge/copse', or Pen-y-ffordd 'head of the road/way', etc.).
+In the Cumbric language, as in today's Welsh, pen meant 'top' or 'head', and y is most likely the definite article (the) (compare Pen-y-berth 'end of the hedge/copse', or Pen-y-ffordd 'head of the road/way', etc.).
 The element ghent is more obscure; it could be taken to be 'edge' or 'border'.
-The name Pen-y-ghent could therefore mean 'Hill on the border' (compare Kent).> Or else, the final element may be gïnt, meaning "a heathen, a gentile" (< Latin gentis; cf. Welsh gynt), presumably in reference to Scandinavian pagans.

-It is also acceptable to write the name as Pen y Ghent rather than Pen-y-ghent.
+The name Pen-y-ghent could therefore mean 'hill on the border' (compare Kent).
+Or else, the final element may be gïnt, meaning "a heathen, a gentile" (< Latin gentis; cf. Welsh gynt), presumably in reference to Scandinavian pagans.
+Early Ordnance Survey maps give the name as Pennegent; the hyphenated form first appears in OS maps of the 1890s.
+The name is sometimes written as Pen y Ghent.